Arksine/katapult/protocol.md

 should begin.
 The first `block_address` must be the `start_address` received in the [connect](#connect-0x11) command.

-The `block_data` is the data contained with in the block.
+The `block_data` is the data contained within the block.
 If the final block is less than `block_size` in length it should be padded with `0xFF` to fill the remainder.